Baasic/baasic-rest-api/rest-api/resource-post.md

-# POST : {apiKey}/resources/{resourceName}
+# POST : {apiKey}/resources/{schemaName}

 ### *Description:*
-Asynchronously inserts new dynamic entry resource into the system.
+Asynchronously inserts new dynamic resource into the system.